WarrenWeckesser/mpsci/doc/README.txt

 the docstring is modified by treating each item in `_docstring_re_subs` as a tuple containing the four arguments `pattern`, `repl`, `count` and `flags` to `re.sub`.
-These substutions are applied to the docstring in-place, so Sphinx sees the math roles and directives instead of the ASCII math text.
+These substitutions are applied to the docstring in-place, so Sphinx sees the math roles and directives instead of the ASCII math text.